A view of Kobe Bryant from his childhood home in Italy

 Two years after first moving to Italy, Joe Bryant joined the team in Reggio Calabria, a town in southern Italy.
 Then he moved to Pistoia in Tuscany, and ended his Italian career in Reggio Emilia in the north, where he twice won the Player of the Year Award.

-The town’s mayor, Luca Vecchi, was quick to claim the basketball player.
+The mayor of Reggio Emilia, Luca Vecchi, was quick to claim the basketball player.

 "Kobe Bryant grew up here and was, for all of us, a 'Reggiano,'" Vecchi wrote on Facebook.